venkataraokadari/business-intelligence-application-starter-kit/README.md

   2. Create a Bluemix account.
 [Sign up][sign_up] in Bluemix or use an existing account.
 Watson services in beta are free to use, as are GA services in the standard plan below a certain usage threshold.

   <a name="step3"></a>
   3. Get an [Alchemy API key][get-alchemyapi-key].
-The page that displays after you create a key, provides a form that enables you to request a higher transaction limit than the default for free keys, which is 1000 transactions per day.
+Contact IBM to  request a higher transaction limit than the default for free keys, which is 1000 transactions per day.

   4. If it is not already installed on your system, download and install the [Cloud-foundry CLI][cloud_foundry] tool.